 Greater comfort for the patient

 Lower blood loss, minimisation of postoperative pain

 High level of precision of the surgery as well as the minimisation of incisions in patient’s body imply radically lower blood loss.
-In contrast to procedures performed by the classical method, it need for transfusion is extremely seldom in the case of the da Vinci procedures.
-What is equally important, the da Vinci technique allows for elimination of the mental discomfort associated with the traditional operation and for minimisation of postoperative pain.
+In contrast to procedures performed by the classical method, it need for transfusion is extremely seldom in the case of the robotic procedures.
+What is equally important, the robotic technique allows for elimination of the mental discomfort associated with the traditional operation and for minimisation of postoperative pain.